-- G11.7 Future expenses such as renewal and other maintenance expenses should reflect the expected ongoing expense levels required to manage the in-force business, including investment in systems required to support that business and allowing for future inflation. - G11.8 Favourable changes in unit costs such as productivity gains should not normally be included beyond what has been achieved by the end of the reporting period.
+G11.7 Future expenses such as renewal and other maintenance expenses should reflect the expected ongoing expense levels required to manage the in-force business, including investment in systems required to support that business and allowing for future inflation.

+G11.8 Favourable changes in unit costs such as productivity gains should not normally be included beyond what has been achieved by the end of the reporting period, unless Solvency II is adopted for solvency reporting (as set out in G1.5) and such favourable changes are permitted under Solvency II.
 In certain circumstances such as start-up operations, it may be appropriate to assume that unit costs will reach their expected long-term levels within a defined period.
 For clarity, the additional expenses before the long term level should be included in the VIF.
-The extent to which such changes in unit costs have been anticipated should be separately disclosed. - G11.9 The nature and impact on shareholder value of any exceptional development and one-off costs excluded from the unit cost base should be separately disclosed. - G11.10 Overheads should be allocated between new business, existing business and development projects in an appropriate way consistent with past allocation, current business plans and future expectations.
+The extent to which such changes in unit costs have been anticipated should be separately disclosed.

+G11.9 The nature and impact on shareholder value of any exceptional development and one-off costs excluded from the unit cost base should be separately disclosed.

+G11.10 Overheads should be allocated between new business, existing business and development projects in an appropriate way consistent with past allocation, current business plans and future expectations.